-OK, so you blew it; it’s now time to find out why.
+Rather than beating yourself up about overeating, take it as a learning moment.
 Were those chocolate chip cookies in your pantry calling your name?
 Did you forget how to say no to the bottle of wine your friend wanted to split at dinner?

 When you blow your calorie budget, assess if external pressures are to blame.
 If the cookies in your pantry are too tempting, don’t bring them inside the house.
 If you find yourself eating (or drinking) for social reasons, maybe it’s time to practice standing up for yourself and embracing the power of “no.”